 MICHELOTTI A. & al. Anti-aging and filling efficacy of six types hyaluronic acid based dermo-cosmetic treatment: double blind, randomized clinical trial of efficacy and safety.
 Journal of Cosmetic Dermatology (2014).

-Marie Meunier MS & al., The anti-wrinkles properties of sodium acetylated hyaluronate, JCD, (2021).
+REYNAUD R. & al., The anti-wrinkles properties of sodium acetylated hyaluronate.
+Journal of Cosmetic Dermatology (2022).